Small Cell Wireless Facilities

 Click here to view the map in a new window.

-The information in this map is provided by the City of Ventura as a comprehensive record of all small cell facilities located throughout the City.
+The information in this map is provided by the City of Ventura as a comprehensive record of proposed locations for all small cell facilities located throughout the City.
 All small cell locations must be permitted through the City prior to installation.
-The status of the locations shown is either under (Planning) i.e. design phase, (Pending) i.e. location approved, or (Permitted) i.e. okay for construction.
+The locations highlighted in yellow indicate the location has been approved by the city.
 Click on a location to view site-specific information.
-This map will be updated as new information becomes available.
+This map will be updated weekly as new information becomes available.